NikKowPHP/social-brain/TASKS.md

 - [x] Make Maria's journey more realistic by showing failed debriefs and emphasizing the emotional "hangover" of using the conductor's toolkit.
 - [x] Grant more agency to supporting characters (Mark, Jane, Leo) by showing them actively using the conductor's tools themselves.
 - [x] Streamline the introduction to reduce cognitive load by relocating structural "how-to" information to the preface.
+- [x] Make the "Shadow Conductor" a more active internal antagonist by weaving it into Maria's internal monologue and linking it to the brain profiles.